-We do not yet have the tools to analyze differential equations possessing discontinuous terms.
+It should be clear that we need tools to analyze differential equations possessing discontinuous terms.

-Given an initial-value problem
+Given an initial value problem

 $$ay'' + by' + cy = g(t)$$

-$$y(0) = y_0$$

-$$y'(0) = y'0,$$
+$y(0) = y_0$ $y'(0) = y'0,$

 the idea is to use the Laplace transform to change the differential equation into an equation that can be solved algebraically and then transform the algebraic solution back into a solution of the differential equation.
 Surprisingly, this method will even work when g is a discontinuous function, provided the discontinuities are not too bad.